Emergency Dentist Corbin

 Routine dental visits aren’t optional; they are essential when it comes to the health of your smile.
 Why?
 To start, these appointments allow Dr. Katherine Whitaker to diagnose common dental problems in the early stages, including tooth decay and gum disease.
 The cleanings ensure plaque and tartar are removed and that the often-overlooked areas of your mouth are cleaned as well.
 To put it simply, biannual checkups and cleanings help catch and prevent oral health problems!

 Another key to keeping your smile happy and healthy is committing to a solid oral hygiene regimen.
-The first step is using a soft-bristled toothbrush and fluoridated toothpaste to brush your teeth (for a full two minutes each time, too!).
+The first step is using a soft-bristled toothbrush and fluoridated (or hydroxyapatite as an alternative) toothpaste to brush your teeth (for a full two minutes each time, too!).
 Then, either in the morning or before you go to bed at night, floss and rinse with an ADA-approved mouthwash.
 Together, these habits will dramatically reduce your risk of dental trouble.

 Cut Back on Added Sugar

-Sugary foods are one of the leading causes of cavities, which is why it’s so important that you don’t overindulge on ice cream, caramel-filled candies, and other sweet treats.
-It’s also a good idea to steer clear of hard pretzels and other extremely crunchy foods since that can cause your enamel to chip or crack.
+Sugary foods are one of the leading causes of cavities, which is why it’s so important that you don’t overindulge in ice cream, caramel-filled candies, and other sweet treats.
+It’s also a good idea to steer clear of hard pretzels and other extremely crunchy foods, since they can cause your enamel to chip or crack.
 Basically, sticking to healthy, well-balanced meals as much as possible will benefit both your oral and overall health.

 Wear a Mouthguard During Sports